The new American age

 But this is also the Achilles heel of those developing countries.
 They need to sell out people and country to attract money.
 Money that they will feed into their administrative overheads and military machines.
 Organizations that are not known for efficiency and transparency.
 The populations keep going along as long as the promise of a better life, later on, is believable.

-They all intend to make the transformation to a consumer economy.
+They all intend to transform into a consumer economy.
 Yet, they are not ready to go for the real deep and painful reforms such a development would entail.

 Reforms that the United States has started implementing with the American Revolution.
 That was more than 200 years ago.
 It has hardened Americans through endless cycles of legislative innovation and social strife.
 Add in the judicial probing applied to every nook and cranny that opens up in such an environment.